Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

 lower than the eigen-energy of the second bonding state $\psi_\mathrm{2s}$ of ~-3.5 eV.
-Combining with the fact that $\psi_\mathrm{2s}$ is also strongly peaked at the bond centre, we see that the conclusions of our previous analysis hold true in this realistic system as well.
+Combining with the fact that $\psi_\mathrm{2s}$ is also strongly peaked at the bond centre, we see that the conclusions of our previous analysis hold true in this much more realistic setting as well.

 <!-- It is interesting to note that in this simple 1D system, $V_M$ is also the -->